Hypercubers/hypercubing.xyz/docs/leaderboard-rules.md

 These rules apply generally to speedsolving submissions unless the category has specific rules.

 - Changing view settings mid-solve is allowed, even for no-filters categories.
+- Using software to compute a solution to the puzzle state is not allowed.

+### Speedsolving rules for Hyperspeedcube 2

+- Speedsolves of the following puzzles must have [video evidence](#video-evidence):
+    - 3^4^ faster than 2m30s
+    - 2^4^ faster than 30 seconds
+    - 4^4^ faster than 10 minutes
+    - 5^4^ faster than 20 minutes
+- If there is no video evidence, then speedsolves must have a replay file that is timestamped and includes an online scramble.
+Ensure that "Online mode" is enabled in the settings and that the end screen says "This solve is timestamped."
+    - Moderator discretion applies for handling timestamping latency.
+High network latency may invalidate solves; consider [screen recording](#video-evidence) as a backup if this is undesirable.
+- Inspection time over 60 seconds counts towards solve time.
+In other words: the timer starts on the first move or after 60 seconds of inspection, whichever happens first.

+### Speedsolving rules for other software or physical puzzles

-- All speedsolves require video evidence, such as an uninterrupted screen recording.
+- All speedsolves must have [video evidence](#video-evidence).
+- If using keyboard controls:
+    - If possible, a keybinds reference must be visible during the solve.[^keybinds-ref]
+    - The keybinds should not be hyperoptimized for specific algorithms.[^alg-keybinds]
+- Log file is not required, but you should still save your PBs!
+- Inspection time must not exceed 60 seconds.
+In other words, the solve timer must be started within 60 seconds of the puzzle being completely scrambled.
+- If any moves are executed on the solved puzzle shortly after the timer stops, the moderators may retime or reject the solve at their discretion.

+### Video evidence

+- For virtual puzzles, screen recordings are preferred.
+- The video must be hosted permanently, such as on YouTube.
+It may be unlisted.
 - The video must include scrambling the puzzle.
-When using Hyperspeedcube, the statusbar must be visible with the text "Scrambled fully."
+When using Hyperspeedcube 1, the statusbar must be visible with the text "Scrambled fully."
 - A timer must be visible on the screen during the solve.
 Timers built into the puzzle software are preferred.
     - Exceptions may be made for certain puzzle programs (such as Nan Ma's 11-cell) that have an integrated timer.
 On-screen timer is still recommended.
     - The timer should have precision of 0.01 seconds or better.
 If it has less precision, it will be rounded up to the worst possible time with that precision a la [WCA regulation A7c+](https://www.worldcubeassociation.org/regulations/#A7c+).
-    - Inspection time over 60 seconds counts towards solve time.
-In other words, the timer starts on the first move or after 60 seconds of inspection, whichever happens first.
-    - If any moves are executed on the solved puzzle shortly after the timer stops, the moderators may retime or reject the solve at their discretion.
-- If using keyboard controls:
-    - If possible, a keybinds reference must be visible during the solve.[^keybinds-ref]
-    - The keybinds should not be hyperoptimized for specific algorithms.[^alg-keybinds]
-- Log file is not required, but you should still save your PBs!
-- Using software to compute a solution to the puzzle state is not allowed.

 ### Filters